After pandemic year, weary world looks back — and forward | WTOP

 When Trump began calling COVID-19 the “China virus,” Joyce Kuo tensed up.

-“It was like ‘Here we go, brace yourself,’” said the 36-year-old furniture manufacturer from Greensboro, North Carolina.
-Kuo was born in America, but kept being reminded that others felt she did not belong.

-During a dentist visit with her children, Kuo recalled, a white woman in the waiting area pulled her daughter close and loudly instructed: “You need to stay away from them.
-They probably have that virus.”

-Meanwhile, Kuo and her husband worked to keep their outdoor furniture business going, and started using upholstery materials to make cloth masks.
-She also began homeschooling her children, finishing her work after the kids’ bedtimes.
+Meanwhile, Kuo and her husband were trying to pivot their outdoor furniture business in the face of government shutdowns.
+They started using upholstery materials to make cloth masks, which allowed them to stay open as an essential business and keep paying their 25 employees.

-“I think for any parent with children, working from home is almost a joke,” she said.
-“You do what you can.”

-Darelyn Maldonado hasn’t been inside her school in Pawtucket, Rhode Island, for a year.
-She once loved school, but the 7th grader now struggles with online lessons.
-There’s also the frustration of giving up softball and so much else that brings her joy.

 “I don’t have very many friends anymore,” Darelyn said.